mcheang20/mcheang20.github.io/_portfolio/metriks.md

   <dl>
       <dt class="heading">Receiving and Tracking Events</dt>
         <dd class="col-info">
-          Our service had to feature the registry of various applications.
+          We wanted our service to feature the registry of various applications.
 Registered applications needed to be be able to manage, receive, and track events from the client-side.
         </dd>
   </dl>
   <dl>
       <dt class="heading">Display Analytics</dt>
         <dd class="col-info">
-          Being an analytics platform, we wanted users to be able to see tracked events on their registered applications.
+          Being an analytics platform, we wanted to display tracked events on registered applications.
         </dd>
   </dl>
 </div>